Introducing the Science Friday Educator Collaborative

 Want to be part of our next group of educator collaborators?
 Applications will be available starting in November.
 Check back here for more information.

-Ryan Becker teaches physical science at Woodstock Union Middle School in Woodstock, Vermont.
-A passionate middle-level educator for the last 12 years, Ryan constantly looks for ways to nurture curiosity, creativity, and problem-solving in his classroom.
-It’s not unusual to find his students engineering solar collectors, filming science infomercials, writing chemistry haikus, or tweeting questions to scientists across the globe.
+Ryan Becker teaches science at Woodstock Union Middle School in Woodstock, Vermont.
+A passionate middle level educator for the last 15 years, Ryan constantly looks for ways to nurture curiosity, creativity and problem solving in his classroom.
+It’s not unusual to find his students engineering solar collectors, creating science videos, writing science haikus, and exploring who scientists are, as well as how, where, and why they do what they do.

 As a high school earth science teacher at Innovation Academy Charter School in Massachusetts, Katharine Hinkle’s unflagging goal is to get her students excited about venturing outside and observing their environment.
 She wants her classes to understand how familiar landscapes form and how scientific issues play out in their local communities.